Where We Be

 War era aircraft, tanks, howitzers, helicopters, and more

-The artillery and armor collection is pretty impressive
+The artillery and armor collection is impressive

 This wasn't an easy museum to visit as it focuses on atrocities